 We reserve seats on an aisle or another desired location that provides better access for you and your guests.

 We welcome service animals and reserve seats with ample adjacent space for the service animal.

 The Wolf Humanities Center will gladly provide ASL interpretation at any of the in-person or online public events we host.
 If at all possible, we appreciate requests be submitted with at least two weeks notice.

-Seating Close to Stage.
-If you would like to sit near the stage for optimal viewing of the ASL interpreters or lip reading, we are happy to reserve seats for you and your guests.
-To reserve a seat through Eventbrite, check the box next to "Reserved Seating for Deaf/Hard-of-Hearing” on the event page, then click "Register."
-We are also happy to reserve your seats by phone or email.
+If you would like to sit near the stage for optimal viewing of the ASL interpreters or lip-reading, or to be near the auditoriums' speakers, we are happy to reserve seats for you and your guests.
+Advance notice requested.

-Assistive Listening Devices.
-Lightbox Film Center and Penn Museum offer assistive listening devices.
+Penn Museum, and some other venues, offer assistive listening devices.
 Advance notice is appreciated, but not required.

-Seating Near the Stage.
 We are happy to reserve seats close to the stage for any guests with low vision and their companions.
-Please email or call the Wolf Center staff in advance of the event, so we can ensure that proper accommodations can be made.
+Please contact the Wolf team in advance of the event, so we can ensure that proper accommodations can be made.